 “At the busiest times, especially after dark, it was like a Walmart parking lot out there,” said a neighboring business owner who requested to remain anonymous.
 Some customers reportedly showed up five or six times a day.
 Locals said it looked like a line outside a food bank.
 From his next-door tattoo parlor, Charlie Barham watched D.K.
 Tobacco’s business swell following local news coverage.
 “Suddenly we saw more than just your average tweaker pulling into D.K.,” he said.
 “Construction workers driving up in city trucks.
 Everyone including your grandmother heard about this stuff, and decided it was worth giving a shot.”

-In a matter of weeks, signs of wreckage appeared in the neighborhood.
+In a matter of weeks, signs of wreckage appeared in the neighbourhood.
 Violent face-offs with suspected users became increasingly common, overwhelming police officers and emergency room personnel.
 In May alone Roanoke city police responded to 34 bath salts-related calls.
 “It was more than just a serious problem.
 It was an epidemic.
 And it came on so suddenly,” said Roanoke city police chief Chris Perkins.
 By this point the predicament was no longer restricted to city limits; Amped was ravaging the entire county.
 “We had an officer fight a kid for nine minutes,” said Roanoke County police chief Chuck Mason.
 “Most of our scuffles are less than a minute.
 The kid came charging at him out of the house stark naked.”
 An emergency room physician interviewed by the local news station said that if cocaine and methamphetamines were tropical storms, the bath salts situation was a hurricane.

-Another adjacent business owner recounted shaky, glassy-eyed fiends lingering around the neighboring pizza shop and tattoo parlor, asking if the surrounding shops sold ladybug attractant.
+Another adjacent business owner recounted shaky, glassy-eyed fiends lingering around the neighbouring pizza shop and tattoo parlor, asking if the surrounding shops sold ladybug attractant.
 A few were leaning against lampposts in the parking lot to steady themselves while vomiting.
 The owners of the bakery next door said that their shop was broken into one night in what they believe was an attempt by the burglars to gain access to the tobacco store.

 Angela Marie Crabb, a 31-year-old mother of two, lived two blocks from D.K.
 Tobacco.
 She had already struggled with alcohol, heroin, and crack addictions when a friend introduced her to Amped last March.
 A couple of days after Angela first used the drug, Lorrie Jones, her mother, found her naked and leaning precariously off the second-floor balcony of her building.
 “It was like watching something in a science fiction movie,” Lorrie said.
 “The way she contorted her body, her speech, everything was so strange.”
 Over the course of a few weeks, Angela withered away to 80 pounds, her face ghoulishly swollen.
 She showed up unannounced at her mother’s house one evening, attempting to bust the windows out in a rage.
 “It wasn’t her.
 It was the Amped.
 It literally looked demonic,” Lorrie said.
 The next night Angela suffered a heart attack.
 She spent the next six days on life support before passing away on April 25.